 High School Online Courses: NCMA and the North Carolina Virtual Public School collaborated to develop semester long, for-credit courses.
 Topics offered include photography, fashion, and game design.
 They are offered each semester.

 Virtual Field Trips: Join the NCMA live from the galleries and straight into your classroom.
 Current offerings include:

-Visit CILC for scheduling and pricing.
-Or, if you are not a CILC member, please fill out this form to schedule a virtual field trip.
 North Carolina public schools whose percentage of low-income students has been determined by the state Department of Public Instruction as 60% or higher may be considered for a scholarship to cover the cost of the program.
 Please indicate in your email if you are eligible and interested in a scholarship.